IPM Product Pipeline

 • Early preclinical

-* Under development in different stages by other organizations
+** Compound is in different stages of development by other organizations

 IPM’s active compounds target different steps in viral replication

-The candidate microbicides in IPM’s product pipeline target three different steps in the viral replication cycle: attachment, fusion, and reverse transcription.
+The candidate microbicides in IPM’s product pipeline target four different steps in the viral replication cycle: attachment, fusion, reverse transcription, and protein synthesis and assembly.

 • Cell attachment: Preventing the virus from attaching to human cells